-Eating disorders / disordered eating – Nutrition therapy for anorexia, bulimia, binge eating, exercise disorders; not wanting to give up the eating disorder; working on social eating; meal exposure, i.e. bringing challenging food (e.g. sandwiches, desserts) into the session and eating together for meal support/exposure when ready, grocery shopping together; restructuring negative thoughts about food and focusing on how foods can be nourishing and enjoyable
+Eating disorders / disordered eating - Nutrition therapy for anorexia, bulimia, binge eating, exercise disorders; difficulty making change around food and body image ("feeling stuck"); working on social eating; meal exposures; grocery shopping; restructuring negative thoughts about food; emphasis on all foods fit.

 Medical Nutrition Therapy benefits vary based on plan, please inquire about covered services prior to booking phone consult.

-Liz Fayram RD Nutrition Counseling, Owner, 2015 - Current
+Liz Fayram RD Nutrition Counseling, Owner, 2015 - Present

 Metrowest Nutrition, Private Practice Outpatient RD, 2011 - 2015